TheFernandoM/TheFernandoM/README.md

 I write code & deploy apps, I love languages & learning.
 Tough questions & the weird mysteries of the universe are what make me smile 😄

-Communicating & using words to co-operate and make ideas come to life! 🌐
+Communication -- using words to build the future, overcome barriers, and make ideas come to life! 🌐

 \[YOU] Give interesting challenges & ideas
 \[I] Return creative solutions & handle the tedious thinking